 This chapter really spoke out to me.
 It's one of the biggest hurddle and problems I face in my life.
 Trying to separate my work life from my personal life.
 One of the reasons is because since I am a private English teacher I end up getting real close to my students and sometimes I just can't help but mix them both together.
 Not cool.
 Other than that I am also a workaholic.
 Plain and straight - it's something I just can't help.
 I like my job and I like working - so much to the point that it many times affects my personal life since I don't separate time for leisure, enough sleep, relaxation and so on.

-2. Once you've set your life priorities, get comfortable saying "no" to things that would take away from those priorities.
+Here are a few tips which I thought were great though!Tips:1.
+Compartmentalize your life.
+When you're home, be 100% at home.
+When you're at work, be 100% at work.2.
+Once you've set your life priorities, get comfortable saying "no" to things that would take away from those priorities.3.
+Don't leave yourself out of your priorities.

 Okay, and so that is it!
 There are still a few ending chapters which I personally thought weren't relevant so I won't include anything about them over here.